Cloud Service >> Knowledgebase >> Data Centers >> What is the Difference Between a Data Center and a Colocation?

 What is a Data Center?

 Data centers have become the digital spinal cord for enterprises of any scale.
-It has been used for hosting clusters of computer systems and networks tasked with safely retaining and manipulating immense troves of information.
+It has been used for Cloud hosting clusters of computer systems and networks tasked with safely retaining and manipulating immense troves of information.

 Within their walls stand banks of processors, storage devices, switches, and additional gear crucial for transmitting and maintaining the deluge of digits on which modern companies increasingly depend.